Sporting Gun

 Sporting Gun is a monthly sporting publication covering game and clay shooting.
 It is published by Time Well Spent Group.

 The magazine was sold by former owner Future plc to Fieldsports Press Ltd. in 2023.

 Fieldsports Press rebranded to Time Well Spent Group in 2024.

 History and profile

 Sporting Gun was established in 1978.
-The current editor is Paul Austin.
+The current managing editor is Matt Kidd.